Chasyxx/renderbot/README.md

 To use the CLI, go to `src/cli` and run `cli.ts`.

 ### Node.JS
 This branch is designed to work with Deno.
-For Deno use the "main" branch.
+For Node.JS use the "main" branch.